BeratUlualan/Qumulo-File-Filter/Python/README.md

 			banned_formats.append(file_type)
 ....
 ```
-When the **file_filter_py** script find an unauthorized file type, it moves this file into `quarantine_directory` within the file/folder hierarchy with adding a timestamp to file name.
+When the **file_filter.py** script find an unauthorized file type, it moves this file into `quarantine_directory` within the file/folder hierarchy with adding a timestamp to file name.
 This can allow the script to move the same file name again again.

-The **file_filter_py** script create a log file in main directory.
+The **file_filter.py** script create a log file in main directory.
 If you want to create logs in another directory, please edit ```filename``` parameter as shown the line below.

 ```sh
 logging.basicConfig(filename='file_filter.log', level=logging.INFO,